 I am a multi-disciplinary artist from Los Angeles.
 My work explores the relationship between geography, anthropology, humanity, and how these elements reflect on modern life.
 Shifting perspectives from the distant past to an imagined future underlie a body of work that I began over a decade ago and continue to develop today.

-In my work, I want to reveal the break, the line where human-made turns to organic chaos, to find the edge of civilization as concrete becomes rubble, structures dissolve into mounds, and the body disappears into dust.
+In my art, I want to reveal the break, the line where human-made turns to organic chaos, to find the edge of civilization as concrete becomes rubble, structures dissolve into mounds, and the body disappears into dust.
 To this end, I employ representation and abstraction concurrently, allowing the painted image or sculptural form to both breakdown and emerge.
-My preferred painting medium is oil on canvas, but I love the matte qualities available in acrylic paint.
-Most of my paintings now begin with an underpainting of tinted acrylic gesso, followed by the rendering of the primary subject in oil.
-About fifteen years ago, I began to expand painting into a three-dimensional space.
-This practice developed organically from the need to build maquettes for use in painting.
-Today large installations, freestanding or suspended sculpture, pairings of painting and sculpture, and sculptural forms used as substrates for painting are all part of my artistic repertoire.

 –Sonja Schenk